Death toll in central Texas flash floods rises to 79 as sheriff says 10 campers remain missing

 KERRVILLE, Texas (AP) — Families sifted through waterlogged debris Sunday and stepped inside empty cabins at Camp Mystic, an all-girls summer camp ripped apart by flash floods that washed homes off their foundations and killed at least 79 people in central Texas.

-Rescuers maneuvering through challenging terrain continued their desperate search for the missing, including 10 girls and a counselor from the camp.
+Rescuers maneuvering through challenging terrain, snakes and water moccasins continued their desperate search for the missing, including 10 girls and a counselor from the camp.
 For the first time since the storms began pounding Texas, Gov. Greg Abbott said there were 41 people confirmed to be unaccounted for across the state and more could be missing.

 In Kerr County, home to Camp Mystic and other youth camps in the Texas Hill Country, searchers have found the bodies of 68 people, including 28 children, Sheriff Larry Leitha said in the afternoon.